Are Casino Winnings Taxable?

 What Is Form W-2G and When Is It Necessary?

 Form W-2G is the document dedicated to reporting how much you’ve won through your gambling activities and how much, if any, has already been withheld for tax purposes.
+It’s like your W-2 from your employer but specifically for gambling winnings.

 Generally, you can expect to receive Form W-2G if you won: